 Dear Fellow Rotarians and Friends,

-Because of the Coronavirus (Covid 19) pandemic, our regular meetings are suspended until it will be prudent to resume them.
+(Covid-19) pandemic, our regular meetings are suspended until it will be prudent to resume them.

-via the Contact link on this site: www.rotaryclubjerusalem.org/contact---links.
+If you are interested and wish to have contact with the club, please write to us via the Contact link on this site: www.rotaryclubjerusalem.org/contact---links.

 Meanwhile, best wishes to all for continued good health.